All schools in Wales remain closed through the lockdown period. This includes state and private schools, as well as nurseries.

-You can read the statement from Welsh Government’s Education Minister here: https://media.service.gov.wales/news/school-closures
+You can read the initial statement from Welsh Government’s Education Minister, which announced the closure, here: https://media.service.gov.wales/news/school-closures

 We will continue to monitor how advice on this develops.